 What is Supplier Power?

 In Porter’s Five Forces, supplier power is the degree of control a provider of goods or services can exert on its buyers.
-Supplier power is linked to the ability of suppliers to increase prices, decrease quality and limit the number of products they will sell.
-Usually, the numbers of suppliers of a particular resource greatly determine supplier power.
+Supplier power is linked to the ability of suppliers to increase prices, decrease quality, or limit the number of products they will sell.
+Usually, the number of suppliers of a particular resource greatly determine supplier power.
 For example, if a firm needs steel to produce their product, and there is only one seller of steel in the market, then the steel company has a strong supplier power.
-However, if there are many steel suppliers, then each individual supplier has less power then if there was only one supplier.
+However, if there are many steel suppliers, then each individual supplier has less power than if there was only one supplier.

 In some industries, the balance of power is drastically shifting from buyers to suppliers.
 The fast-food industry is a perfect case in point.
 Fast-food restaurant owners rely on just one supplier for many things: packaging materials, napkins, and restroom supplies, among others.
 The supplier then works in conjunction with multiple buyers in the same locale, which gives them high leverage in contract negotiations.
 The shift happens because of multiple reasons, which we will highlight later.
 In a few instances, suppliers are even able to edge out their competitors, with companies finding themselves in much weaker positions.

 One leading cause of bargaining power is the number of suppliers designated to meet a company’s demands.
 Ideally, if a firm can choose from multiple suppliers, the suppliers’ bargaining power is reduced.
 The organization enjoys the freedom to choose a supplier who meets their demands in the best way.
 But in the case of a monopoly or oligopoly market structure, whereby companies face limited options, suppliers gain a lot of bargaining power.